ToucanToco/backtechtest/README.md

   * portability (easy to install)
-  * if you fancy and have time, have a look at the `postprocess` functionality (https://docs.toucantoco.com/concepteur/data-sources/02-data-query.html#post-process) we are interested in know how you would go about implementing it.
+  * if you fancy and have time, have a look at the `postprocess` functionality (https://docs.toucantoco.com/concepteur/data-sources/02-data-query.html#post-process) we are interested in knowing how you would implement it.

 **We don't expect you to implement everything.** We really don't.